 d) have achieved the competencies described in the nine domains of the GPC framework

 e) have been awarded an outcome 6 at a final ARCP (if applying for specialist registration through certification).

-In order to be awarded an outcome 6 at final ARCP, trainees must be able to satisfy the following specialty specific guidelines:
+In order to be awarded an outcome 6 at the final ARCP, trainees must be able satisfy the following specialty specific certification requirements:

 a) Generic requirements shared between surgical specialities